 - How does my child respond to transitions, what works best

-- It requires a team approach
+- It requires a team approach, which people/professionals can assist with this

 - What are the potential transition issues from home to school and from school to home or after school activities